So you want to find out if FluentU is worthy of your money?

 Learning a Language through YouTube Videos

-FluentU is a giant database of translated and subtitled YouTube videos in 6 (soon to be 7) languages — coupled with an intelligent learning system that allows you to really learn the video content.
+It’s a collection of translated and subtitled YouTube videos in 9 languages.
+And the learning system allows you to learn the videos’ content by taking quizzes.

-Now, YouTube offers much, much more videos than FluentU ever could — and I’ll give you some exact numbers in a minute — but in essence, FluentU allows you to learn a language through YouTube.
+Now, YouTube offers much, much more videos than FluentU ever could — and I’ll give you some exact numbers in a minute — but in essence, FluentU allows you to learn a language through a YouTube-like experience.

 The Video Player

 FluentU’s video player is where a big slice of the action can be found.

 The “distraction-free” video player comes with:

 - The possibility to listen to each word of a video as many times as you need.

 - Bilingual subtitles you can enable or disable to your liking.